 Education is the best way for people to decrease their chances of unemployment, increase their earning potential, and meet their career goals.

-In the United States, 90% of the population over the age of 25 have a high school diploma and 34% have a Bachelor's degree.
+In the United States, 90% of the population over the age of 25 have a high school diploma, and 34% have a Bachelor's degree.
 The national education budget in 2016-2017 was $1.3 trillion, the majority of which came from state and local governments.
-The US spends more on education than any other country in the world.
+The U.S. spends more on education than any other country in the world.
 Education in the United States includes public schools, private schools, and approved homeschooling.

-Ten Most Educated States in the U.S.
+Most Educated U.S. States

-9. New Jersey
+7. New Jersey